albertbellonch/bellonch.com/_posts/2017-07-08-a-house-is-not-a-motel-by-love.md

 ### And so, A House Is Not A Motel

-Enjoy the song and check out the whole album for an even great experience:
+Enjoy the song (which was brilliantly [versioned by Robert Plant](https://www.youtube.com/watch?v=Q3lqnAXTaQg){:target="_blank"}) and check out the whole album for an even great experience:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2Z4LNBq3WxE" frameborder="0" allowfullscreen class="youtube"></iframe>